ryan-p-randall/ryan-p-randall.github.io/talks/README.md

-# Our Princess is in Another Castle!
+# A V.I.L.E. henchman!

+> You must be on the right track!

-Hey!
-You've found my currently semi-public page of talks made using the [Reveal.js](http://lab.hakim.se/reveal-js/) JavaScript presentation system.
+You've found my semi-public page of talks made using the [Reveal.js](http://lab.hakim.se/reveal-js/) JavaScript presentation system.

-Good job.
+Well played.
 Have fun, super-sleuth.